 Adding a VPC

 Virtual Private Cloud resource package can be added by selecting “Resources” and “Private Clouds” from the menu and clicking on “Add private cloud” button.

 NB!
-There are several Virtual Private Cloud providers available from the Service Store.
+There are several Virtual Private Cloud providers available from the Marketplace.
 You need to provision at least one VPC package from suitable provider in order to be able to create virtual machines.